pascalr/admin/docs/grant_application.md

 Automation.
 This is my domain of expertise.
 To solve the environement, we could either go backwards and avoid technology and energy, or we can go forward.
 I don't believe we are ever going to go backwards, so I believe in automation to solve the environment issue.

+# Deprecated

+There is a lot of room for improvements for reducing that number.
+By avoiding packaging which takes a lot of ressources to produce.
+By reducing transportation and buying locally.
+By avoiding food waste which takes all the energy it took to produce it and throws it all away.
+And finally by choosing to eat ingredients that are more environmentally friendly.

+**Mission - 4s (We want to make it easier to eat in a earth-friendly way.)**

+We can do better.
+We should be able to enjoy eating food in a earth-friendly way.

+**8s hard to have enough time to eat**

+One solution is simple.
+Cook by yourself from good, raw ingredients.
+But it takes a lot of time to cook properly every day.

+**4s - On voit une machine en train de pétrir la pâte, on voit un bon pain en train d'être sortit du four** A future option will even knead dough.
+So you can eat so fresh bread every day.

+The advantage of having a robotic arm is that is has a lot of potential to help you with cooking.
+It can fetch and measure all the ingredients you need for a recipe so you can cook like a pro chef.

+_On voit les pots avec tous les ingrédients et toi qui ne reste plus qu'à verser les ingrédients dans le bol de cuisson_

+**EST-CE QUE C'EST PRATIQUE DE VERSER DE LA FARINE DANS UN BOL???**

 # Référence
 1. https://farm.bot/pages/series-a
 https://ourworldindata.org/environmental-impacts-of-food